How to track your progress when you’re trying to lose weight

 The scales only tell a very small part of the story, don’t be fooled into thinking they are the be all and end all.

 Need some help getting into shape but not sure where to start?
-Our Online Personal Training packages are affordable and mean that I can coach you wherever you are in the world.
+My Online Personal Training packages are affordable and mean that I can coach you wherever you are in the world.